denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 and the Horizontal: Time and Space in Archaeology"; and Geikie, "The Rise of Stratigraphical Geology in England" in *The Founders of Geology*, 337-364.

+[^8]: For periodization of computer systems see Denning, "Third Generation Computer Systems."